Are you ready to put the pen and pencil to paper, and make an easy bear drawing with me?

 Hello, handsome!
 Isn’t he cute?

-I hope following along these steps was relatively easy to do.
-Let me know if there are parts that could have been explained better.
+I hope you enjoyed this quick tutorial and had fun following along with the step-by-step instructions was relatively easy to do.
 (And don’t forget to add our bear drawing to one of your Pinterest boards!)

 Not quite done drawing?
 Check out this short tutorial How To Doodle A Cute Striped Cat (Step-By-Step), Cute Doodles To Draw: Ideas, Inspiration & Tutorials, or take to the world of plants and Doodle Flowers.